OpenStack Ansible with OpenVSwitch

 Prerequisites

-Deployment host Ubuntu 22.04 with Ansible
+• Deployment host: Ubuntu 22.04 LTS with Ansible 2.14+.

-Step 1: Clone OSA
+Step 1: Clone and Bootstrap OSA

 git clone -b 2024.2 https://opendev.org/openstack/openstack-ansible /opt/openstack-ansible